 How to become a licensed home inspector

-Those who are interested in becoming home inspectors come from a variety of backgrounds and training levels.
-Many home inspectors have backgrounds in construction or real estate—but not all do.
+Those who are interested in becoming inspectors come from a variety of backgrounds and training levels.
+Many home inspectors have experience in construction or real estate—but not all do.
 You don’t need a university degree to become a home inspector.
 However, a high school diploma or GED equivalent is a requirement in many states since you need to be able to write clear and legible inspection reports.

 Most commonly, the process for becoming a home inspector looks like this: